datawowio/k_sequencing_gem/docs/documentation.md

 | postback_method     | 	string | No |Postback method|
 | custom_id	     | string      |   No |Custom's id|

-Note: Default for answer is radio.
-If you want answer in checkboxes, you need to select multiple to true.
+Note: Answer can choose only one is default.
+If you want answer to be multiple, you need to set multiple to true.

 Sample request

-For radio
+For one answer
 ```ruby
 KSequencing.client.create_choices(
   token: "9UPmGGWEwBsJrVnw6844tfpd",